| Real Name | Gemma Arterton |

 In 2016, Arterton set up Rebel Park Productions to create female-lead and female-centric film and TV projects.
 She produced the well-received[48] short film Leading Lady Parts in support of Time's Up.
 The film starred Emilia Clarke, Tom Hiddleston and Gemma Chan and helped to raise awareness for the UK Justice and Equality Fund.[49]
 In the same year, she played one of four lead roles in Arnaud des Pallières' French language film Orpheline (Orphan), a role in which she exercised the French language skills she had acquired for her role in Gemma Bovery.[50]

-In 2018, it was announced that Arterton would play late singer Dusty Springfield in a film about her life.[54]
-However, no further news about the project has been released since.
+In 2018, Arterton was announced as playing late singer Dusty Springfield in a film about her life.[56]

-In 2019, Arterton appeared in the Netflix comedy Murder Mystery (which stars Adam Sandler, Jennifer Aniston and Luke Evans).
-Despite the film's largely negative reviews, it was watched by 30.9 million Netflix account-holders in its first three days of release, then a record for the streaming service.[55]
-In the same year, Arterton played the socialite and author Vita Sackville-West in Vita and Virginia, a film about the romantic relationship between Arterton's character and Virginia Woolf which was the inspiration for Woolf's novel Orlando: A Biography.
-Arterton is credited as executive producer of the film.[56]
-She also produced and starred in the short film Hayley Alien, which was written and directed by her sister and co-star, Hannah Arterton.[57]
+In 2019, Arterton appeared in the Netflix comedy Murder Mystery (which stars Adam Sandler, Jennifer Aniston, and Luke Evans).
+Despite the film's largely negative reviews, it was watched by 30.9 million Netflix account holders in its first three days of release, then a record for the streaming service.[57]
+In the same year, Arterton played socialite and author Vita Sackville-West in Vita and Virginia, a film about the romantic relationship between Arterton's character and Virginia Woolf, which was the inspiration for Woolf's novel Orlando: A Biography.
+Arterton is credited as executive producer of the film.[58]
+She also produced and starred in the short film Hayley Alien, which was written and directed by her sister and co-star, Hannah Arterton.[59]

 Arterton was an executive producer and starred in the Second World War film Summerland, directed by Jessica Swale.
 Arterton had previously worked with Swale on the stage show Nell Gwynn.[60]
 In 2021, Arterton appeared in the First World War film The King's Man as secret agent Pollyana "Polly" Wilkins / Agent Galahad of Kingsman,[61] a role she will reprise in the sequel The Traitor King.[62]